unfor19/frigga/README.md

    >> [LOG] Done!
 Now reload docker-compose/prometheus.yml with 'docker exec $PROM_CONTAINER_NAME kill -HUP 1'
    ```

-1. As mentioned in the previous step, reload the `prometheus.yml` file, here are two ways of doing it
+1. As mentioned in the previous step, reload the `prometheus.yml` to Prometheus, here are two ways of doing it
-   - Killing it
+   - "Kill" Prometheus
      ```bash
      $ docker exec $PROM_CONTAINER_NAME kill -HUP 1
      ```
-   - Sending a POST request to `/-/reload` - this requires prometheus to be loaded with `--web.enable-lifecycle`, for example, see [docker-stack.yml](docker-compose/docker-stack.yml)
+   - Send a POST request to `/-/reload` - this requires Prometheus to be loaded with `--web.enable-lifecycle`, for example, see [docker-compose.yml](docker-compose/docker-compose.yml)
      ```bash
      $ curl -X POST http://localhost:9090/-/reload
      ```
-1. Make sure the `prometheus.yml` was loaded properly
+1. Make sure the `prometheus.yml` was loaded successfully to Prometheus

    ```bash
    $ docker logs --tail 10 $PROM_CONTAINER_NAME